 |Smallest Country||Vatican City - 0.17 square miles (0.44 square kilometers)|

-Each and every country in Europe has a lot to offer.
-Their geographical and cultural diversity attracts every tourist to visit and admire them.
-The five most-visited countries are France with 81,411,000 foreign visitors each year, Spain with 56,694,000 foreign visitors each year, Italy with 46,119,000 foreign visitors each year, the United Kingdom with 29,306,000 foreign visitors each year and Germany with 28,374,000 foreign visitors each year.
+Each and every country in Europe has much to offer.
+The geographical and cultural diversity attracts every tourist to every part of the continent.
+The five most-visited countries are; France with 81,411,000 foreign visitors each year, Spain with 56,694,000 foreign visitors each year, Italy with 46,119,000 foreign visitors each year, the United Kingdom with 29,306,000 foreign visitors each year, and Germany with 28,374,000 foreign visitors each year.

-France, Germany, Italy and the UK are widely known as the 'Big Four' (G4 or EU4) because of their economy.
-These major European powers were considered to be so after the inter-war period.
+France, Germany, Italy, and the UK are widely known as the 'Big Four' (G4 or EU4) because of their economy and are clearly marked on the Europe Political Map.

 Modern Europe as seen in the Europe Political Map has evolved after a long history of conflict and strife such as the two World Wars, disintegration of Russia, building and dismantling of the Berlin Wall among many others.
-It has also played a pivotal role in how the world perceives arts, literature, science and technology.
-Home to some of the most influential thinkers and artists of all time, Europe has produced individuals who have consistently triumphed in almost all fields of arts, exploration, and research.
-Some of them are Christopher Columbus, Galileo, Newton, Einstein.
-Socrates, Plato, Aristotle, Leonardo da Vinci, Raphael, Michelangelo, and so on.
+It has also played a pivotal role in how the world perceives arts, literature, science, and technology.
+Home to some of the most influential thinkers and artists of our time, Europe has produced individuals who have consistently triumphed in nearly all fields of arts, exploration, and research.
+Some of notables are; Christopher Columbus, Galileo, Newton, Einstein.
+Socrates, Plato, Aristotle, Leonardo da Vinci, Raphael, Michelangelo, and more.

-Europe is also the cradle where the age of renaissance, exploration and trade, reformation, mercantilism and colonial expansion and the age of enlightenment came into being and flourished.
-All of these time periods made the second smallest continent in the world, perhaps the most important.
+Europe is also the home to the age of renaissance, exploration, trade, reformation, mercantilism, and colonial expansion.
+All of these time periods made the second smallest continent in the world, perhaps the most influential.

-Its influence and impact, whether positive or negative, grew exponentially.
-The rise of the industrial revolution was also first seen in Europe, which helped to revolutionize the fields of manufacturing and production, transportation, agriculture and countless others.
-It also provided the common Europeans a considerable advantage over the rest of the world, giving rise to European colonialism.
+Europe’s influence and impact, positive or negative, grew exponentially.
+The rise of the industrial revolution was first seen in Europe, and helped revolutionize the fields of manufacturing, production, transportation, and agriculture.
+It also provided for the common Europeans, a considerable advantage over the rest of the world, giving rise to European colonialism.